 - It is triggered by specific environmental stimuli

 While there are plenty of conventional treatment methods out there ranging from topical creams to prescription medications, patients have historically been wary of these options due to their ineffectiveness, their prohibitive costs, and/or their potentially dangerous side effects.

-Thus, CBD oil for psoriasis has been increasingly emerging as a potentially viable treatment option based on its anti-inflammatory properties, its role as an autoimmune regulator, and its influence on whole-body homeostasis.
-And additionally, while specific research on CBD for psoriasis has been limited, results of the several studies that have been done have been more than promising, with one in particular showcasing a definitive role of the endocannabinoid system in regulating cutaneous (skin) cell growth and differentiation.
+Thus, CBD oil for psoriasis has been emerging as a potentially viable treatment option based on its anti-inflammatory properties, its role as an autoimmune regulator, and its influence on whole-body homeostasis.
+And additionally, while specific research on CBD for psoriasis has been limited, results of several studies that have been done have been more than promising, with one, in particular, showcasing a definitive role of the endocannabinoid system in regulating cutaneous (skin) cell growth and differentiation.

-So while CBD oil for psoriasis likely won’t be first on your physician’s list of treatment options, it is (and has been for some time) proving to be more than worthy of a serious consideration.
+So while CBD oil for psoriasis likely won’t be first on your physician’s list of treatment options, it is (and has been for some time) proving to be more than worthy of serious consideration for suffering individuals.

 Psoriasis: What is it, What causes it, and Who’s at risk